mikemilano/gitcp/README.md

 Instead of cloning, copying, and cleaning, use `seeder`!

-> This is as much for users fetching remote files from repos as it is to those maintaining seeds!
+> This is as much for users fetching files as it is for those maintaining seeds!

 Seeder is a CLI utility for retrieving parts or entire repositories into your current project.
 It works with both public and private repositories via a short path for Github or a full git URL to any repo.